HL7/US-Core-STU3/pages/_includes/us-core-diagnosticreport-intro.md

 1.   a patient
 1.   a time indicating when the measurement was taken
 1.   a time indicating when the measurement was reported
+1.   at least one result (an Observation reference)

+Each DiagnosticReport *should* have:

 1.   who issues the report
-1.   at least one result (an Observation reference)

 **Profile specific implementation guidance:**